nodegui/nodegui/website/docs/guides/styling.md

 The complete list is detailed here: https://doc.qt.io/qt-5/stylesheet-reference.html#list-of-properties

 Apart from the properties listed in the link, NodeGui also supports layout properties related to Flex.
 You can use all flex properties such as align-items, justify-content, flex, etc on all widgets.
-[The layout styling will be coverted in more detail in the section: Layout.](layout.md)
+[The layout styling will be converted in more detail in the section: Layout.](layout.md)

 ## Advanced usage (Setting QObject Properties)